JeremyTCD/Mimo/ReadMe.md

 - All headers must have a link in the table of contents -->

+**This ReadMe is out of date.
+It will be updated when changes to the project are complete.**

 # Mimo
 [![Build status](https://ci.appveyor.com/api/projects/status/3gt21k5ah72ae31p?svg=true)](https://ci.appveyor.com/project/JeremyTCD/docfx-themes-mimo)
 <!--- Add test status once badge with logo is available https://github.com/badges/shields/pull/812 --->